 You are welcome to come to the Rakow Research Library for information about flameworkers who performed with circuses.
-We are open from 9:00 to 5:00 weekdays (closed for the holidays Dec.
-24-27 and Jan.
-1).
+Our library is open to the public, and you can find out more about your visiting the library on our website.

 I recently did a lecture on the history of lampworking/flameworking, including itinerant glassblowers.
 Most of our information about circuses (there is not a lot) comes from secondary sources, including an article by Shane Fero [“The Evolution of Flameworking in 20th Century America: Performance Art in Carnivals, the Circus, World’s Fairs, and Tourist Attractions”] in the 2004 Glass Art Society Journal plus a variety of articles (basically oral histories) published in early issues of Glass Line.
 Glass Line also includes glassblowers for Disney and other attractions.